 - Conversion Rate: Assess Campaign Effectiveness

 For campaigns with a specific goal, such as a product sale or webinar registration, your conversion rate tells you how effective your email was in driving action.
 A low conversion rate could mean that while people are engaging with your content, they’re not finding enough value to convert.
+Experiment with your messaging, incentives, and landing page experience to see what drives the most conversions.

 - Spam Complaints